top of page

 A female Rufus-sided Towhee stands in the sunlight on our deck railing.

-The Towhees are also songbirds which are quite beneficial in gardens.
-They can be heard whistling what sounds like “Tow – Heee” or as we prefer to call them “Toby”.
-They will usually be found lower in the trees and shrubs, or on the ground flipping leaves while looking for insects, spiders and worms to snack on.
-The male appears black with “rufous” or a rusty orange color beneath the wings, with a white stomach and a bit of white on the tail and wings which can be seen while in flight.
-The female is More of a brown color instead of black, but similar in other ways.
+The Towhees are quite beneficial in gardens.
+They can be heard whistling what sounds like “Tow–Heee” or as we prefer to call them “Toby”.
+On or near the ground they will be seen flipping leaves and looking for a variety of insects, grasshoppers, earthworms and more.
+The male appears black with “rufous” or a rusty orange color beneath the wings, with a white stomach and a bit of white on the tail and wings which can be seen more easily while in flight.
+The female is More of a muddy-brown color instead of black, but similar in other ways.
 The adults have Red eyes with black pupils.
-It’s super cool to see them up close.
-They enjoy eating C&S Suet Nuggets, mealworms on the ground in Winter, and many live insects found naturally in your yard.
+It’s super cool to see them up close, with those piercing red eyes.
+They enjoy eating C&S Suet Nuggets, or dried mealworms sprinkled on the ground in Winter, and many live insects found naturally in your yard.
+We also have another blog post written completely about the Eastern Towhee, you can find it here.

 A female (left) and male (right) Rose-breasted Grosbeak share a meal.